Powerlearnproject/se-day1-assignment-virtue2004/README.md

 	• Open communication and respect
 	• Ensure that conflicts are dealt with in a prompt and constructive manner.
 8. Burnout and Self-Care:
-一人 Work-life balance
+  	 Work-life balance
-二 Prominence to self-care activities like exercise, meditation, or any other hobby
+	 Prominence to self-care activities like exercise, meditation, or any other hobby

 So, the strategies to fight back against such challenges are as follows: